geersch/nestjs-getting-started/docs/05-authentication.md

 ![Swagger UI - Authentication](./assets/images/swagger-ui-authentication.png)

 Click `Try it out` and play around with it.
-If authentication fails a `401 Unauthorized` response will be returned, otherwise, a `200 OK` response.
+If authentication fails a `401 Unauthorized` response will be returned, otherwise, a `201 Created` response.
 Use one of our hardcoded users to sign in.

 ## JSON Web Token